Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/Sample_Rubric.md

-# Class - Title Rubric
+# FEW 2.1 - Title Rubric

 | Expectations | Does not meet              | Meets                 | Exceeds                          |
 |:-------------|:---------------------------|:----------------------|:---------------------------------|